ABOUT ANDY & treatments

 First, I assess what the client may need -

-- Mostly, I incorporate the principals and hands-on techniques I learned personally from John F. Barnes.
+- Mostly, I incorporate the principles and hands-on techniques I learned personally from John F. Barnes.

 - During a session I may teach a client how to use T’ai Chi postures and stretches.